 By John Schuhmann, NBA.com

-Toughest schedules through Sunday: 1.
-New Orleans, 2.
+• Toughest schedules through Sunday: 1.
+Utah, 2.
 Minnesota, 3.
-Phoenix
+Memphis

-Easiest schedules through Sunday: 1.
+• Easiest schedules through Sunday: 1.
 Miami, 2.
-Atlanta, 3.
-Indiana
+Indiana, 3.
+Houston

 Schedule strength is based on cumulative opponent record, and adjusted for home vs. away and days of rest before a game.